LPCIC/elpi/ELPI.md

 call assigs `A` to `pizza` but leave a choice point with `A` assigned to `pasta`.

-Our notion of determinacy gives not only guarantees on the behavior of a call, but also on the signature of outputs.
+Our notion of determinacy not only provides guarantees about the behavior of a call $c$, but also about the signature of the outputs of that call $c$.

 For example, one can define:
 ```prolog
 func make-deterministic (pred i:A, o:B) -> (func A -> B).
 make-deterministic P (x\y\ P x y, !).
 ```

-which transforms a binary predicate in a binary function (note the `!`).
-This means that the call `make-deterministic likes X, id X mario A` is deterministic:
+which transforms a binary predicate into a binary function (note the `!`).
+This means that the call `make-deterministic likes X` is deterministic.
-`X` is assumed to become a function from `guest` to `dishes`, this signature respects the expectations of `id` therefore `A` is deterministically assigned to `pizza`.
+The inferred determinacy of `likes` is `pred i:guest o:dishes`, which is equivalent to `pred i:A, o:B`.
+This ensures that the call is deterministic.
+Moreover, we are guaranteed that `X` will be a binary function with the type `func guest -> dishes`.
+If we use the same `X` in the call `id X mario A`, we can observe that `id` is *correctly* called.
+Therefore, it behaves deterministically, and `A` is assigned the only value `pizza`.

 Let's consider an other example: